 As previously noted, the portable mill is leased to MGX and is debt free.
-As stated, the Company is in discussions with MGX on a new lease agreement.
+As stated, the Company is in discussions with MGX on a new lease agreement or the return of the Plant to the Company.

 Share Roll-Back